Position title: Chair and Professor— Environmental planning and policy

 Professor Ken Genskow works in the areas of environmental planning and policy, watershed planning, and collaborative and participatory approaches to resource management.
 His research and project activities explore the evaluation and assessment of collaborative watershed management, watershed governance, and the effectiveness of educational and technical assistance programs on land management.
 Genskow is interested in planning processes that provide for meaningful participation by stakeholders in resource management initiatives as well as planning approaches that explicitly incorporate social science dimensions into environmental planning and management.
 Current projects explore the effectiveness of outreach and policy tools for addressing excess nutrients in water, including peer-based farmer-led watershed councils and pollutant trading and related market-like mechanisms.

 As a state specialist supporting UW-Madison Division of Extension, Ken works with extension educators and partners across Wisconsin and regionally on water resource, conservation planning, and collaborative resource management activities.
 From 2016-2019, he directed UW–Madison/Extension Environmental Resources Center, supporting Extension’s programs for Regional Natural Resources, Volunteer Stream Monitoring, Aquatic Invasive Species, and Farmer-led Watershed Councils, Wisconsin Master Naturalists, and more.
-In 2019, that center is dissolving and absorbing fully into the Extension Natural Resources Institute, where he is an affiliate campus specialist.
+In 2019, that center was absorbed into the Extension Natural Resources Institute, where he is an affiliate campus specialist.
 Genskow is also affiliated with UW–Madison’s Nelson Institute for Environmental Studies, Agro-ecology program, and Center for Integrated Agricultural Systems.